 A fantastic couple days of contagious passion and innovation.
 Plasticity is about the future of our planet and what every player in the plastics industry can and must do to improve our communities and waters by bringing plastic into a circular economy.

 The Plasticity Forum took place during the same week as CHINAPLAS 2016, the 30th International Exhibition on Plastics and Rubber Industries, which was held from the 25th to 28th April, at the Shanghai New International Expo Centre (SNIEC).
 As Asia’s No. 1 and world’s No. 2 plastics and rubber exhibition, CHINAPLAS has been at the forefront in driving the development and upgrade of China’s and the global plastics industry.
 With the robust growth of the manufacturing industry around the world, coupled with China’s continuous integration into the global economy, the scale of this show has been expanding over the past three decades.
 In order to celebrate its 30th edition, which marks a new milestone of the show, the Organizer unveils the new brand image of CHINAPLAS to enhance its professionalism and internationalism.

-The Plasticity Forum held its 4th annual event on June 8 – 9th in Cascais, Portugal.
+Last year, The Plasticity Forum held its 4th annual event on June 8 – 9th in Cascais, Portugal.
 Click here to see all the excellent presentations.
-Building on the success of the previous Plasticity Forums in Rio de Janeiro, Hong Kong and New York, this year’s forum focused on “Designing for Circularity, Customer Engagement, Reverse Supply Chains and Reaching Scale.”
+Building on the success of the previous Plasticity Forums in Rio de Janeiro, Hong Kong and New York, the European event focused on “Designing for Circularity, Customer Engagement, Reverse Supply Chains and Reaching Scale.”
 Click here to read our press release.